Applicita/Modern.CSharp.Templates/src/Uno-Markup2/AppProjectFolderName.Presentation/Readme.md

     <EnableSourceControlManagerQueries>true</EnableSourceControlManagerQueries>
    ```

-2. By default the Markup project uses the Uno extensions for [MVUX](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Mvux/Overview.html) and [navigation](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Navigation/NavigationOverview.html).
-If you made different choices in the [Uno Platform Solution Template Wizard](https://platform.uno/docs/articles/get-started-vs-2022.html#install-the-solution-templates), or made changes afterwards, you can remove the example code and any unused NuGet packages from the Markup project (the `CSharpMarkup.WinUI.Uno.*` package names correspond 1 on 1 with `Uno.*` package names).
+2. By default the C# Markup 2 project uses the Uno extensions for [MVUX](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Mvux/Overview.html) and [navigation](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Navigation/NavigationOverview.html).
+If you made different choices in the Uno Platform [solution template wizard](https://platform.uno/docs/articles/get-started-vs-2022.html#install-the-solution-templates) or the [dotnet new template](https://platform.uno/docs/articles/get-started-dotnet-new.html?tabs=net7%2Cwindows#uno-platform-application), or made changes afterwards, you can remove the example code and any unused NuGet packages from the Markup project (the `CSharpMarkup.WinUI.Uno.*` package names correspond 1 on 1 with `Uno.*` package names).

 3. To quickly try out the `ExamplePage`, add it to your navigation.